Malik Riaz Khan

 Malik Riaz Khan (born 13 July 1948) is a Pakistani politician from Bannu District who served as a member of the Khyber Pakhtunkhwa Assembly belong to the Jamiat Ulema-e-Islam (F).
 He also served as chairman and member of the different committees.

 Political career

-Khan was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Jamiat Ulema-e-Islam (F) from PK-73 (Bannu-IV) in 2013 Pakistani general election.
+Khan was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Jamiat Ulema-e-Islam (F) from PK-73 (Bannu-IV) in the 2013 Pakistani general election.